ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_neural_networks.md

     <td align="center">  Two consecutive MaxPool layers </td>
   </tr>
 </table>

 Please run the code and answer the following questions:
   1. In MaxPool2D(2,2), what are the parameters used for?
   2. After running line 8, what is the resulting tensor shape?
   3. Why does line 20 exist at all?
-    4. Inline9,thereisaMaxPool2D(2,2)operation,followedbyyetasecondMaxPool2D(2,2).
+  4. Inline9,there is a MaxPool2D(2,2) operation,followed by yet a second MaxPool2D(2,2).
 What is the resulting tensor shape after running line 9? and line 10?
   5. A friend who saw the PyTorch implementation, suggests that lines 9 and 10 may be replaced by a single MaxPool2D(4,4,) operation while producing the exact same results.
 Do you agree with him?
 Amend the code and test your assertion.

 <details><summary><b>Answer</b></summary>